tlholoMakhene-afk/Prep-CSharp/README.md

 # Prep-CSharp
-Bunch of small typical interview algorithms
+Bunch of small typical interview algorithms and otheer stuff:)